josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 2. **Mistakes are how humans learn**.
 When something goes wrong in our code, that we wrote, there's a benefit; we discovered something about our codebase that made us wiser.
 We gained resilience.
 We leveled up.
 A junior who made their own big mistake is one step closer to being a senior; a junior who let an LLM make a mistake (and had an LLM fix that mistake) has probably learned nothing.

+Some might also argue the reduction in quality is worth the bump in speed, which I suppose may be reasonable in some cases.

 But never mind that.